Open Data Hub logo

 For a comprehensive tutorial that demonstrates an AI/ML workflow, see the Knowledge Tuning example on the Red Hat AI examples site.

-The Knowledge Tuning tutorial is a curated collection of Jupyter notebooks that includes examples of using Docling to process data, training-hub to fine-tune a model on that data, and KServe to deploy the final model for a Question and Answer application.
+The Knowledge Tuning tutorial is a curated collection of Jupyter notebooks that includes examples of using Docling to process data, Training Hub to fine-tune a model on that data, and KServe to deploy the final model for a Question and Answer application.

 Table 2.
 Model customization example notebooks